Learn about actual and potential costs

 Find the vendor to meet your needs

-The top four vendors, General Motors, Ford, Toyota and Fiat Chrysler, account for more than 50.0% of revenue in this market, indicating high market share concentration.
-High concentration is largely due to the capital intensity of vehicle manufacturing, which raises barriers to entry and crowds out smaller players.
-In addition...
+The top four vendors, General Motors, Ford, Toyota and Stellantis NV (formerly Fiat Chrysler), account for more than 50.0% of revenue in this market, indicating high market share concentration.
+High concentration is largely due to the capital intensity of vehicle manufacturing, which raises barriers to entry and crowds out smaller...
 Subscribe to learn more.

 Questions to ask potential suppliers